 Focuses on the specified HTML Element.
 Use this Command for elements that utilize the :focus selector.

 Fill in a form's text, password, hidden, select, or textarea field with the given text or value.
+It is also possible to specify a Typing Delay (in milliseconds), that will delay each keystroke when emulating typing into an editable field.

 Checks or does not check a specified checkbox or radio button.
 Use the id, name or CSS selector of the element you wish to interact with.